00

 • Delayed insights: Batch processing leads to delays in data analysis.

 In contrast, cloud computing has revolutionized analytics by offering a flexible, scalable, and cost-effective data storage and processing platform.
 It eliminates the need for significant upfront investments and provides access to advanced analytical tools that were once out of reach for many organizations.
-This transformation enables real-time data processing, faster decision-making, and the ability to innovate more freely, ultimately driving efficiency and competitive advantage across industries.
+This advancement allows businesses to process information as it’s generated, respond quickly to changes, and experiment with new ideas more freely, helping them work smarter and stay competitive.

 Key features of modern cloud analytics platforms